davidjbradshaw/iframe-resizer/README.md

 The method names deprecated in version 1.3.0 have now been removed.
 Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with an iFrame running version 1 of the iFrame script, or <i>vice versa</i>.

 ##Version History
 * v2.0.0 Added native JS public function, renamed script filename to reflect that jQuery is now optional, renamed do(Heigh/Width) to calc(Height/Width).
 Improved logging messages.
 Stop resize event firing for 50ms after interval event.
+Added multiple page example.
 * v1.4.4 Fixed bodyMargin bug.
 * v1.4.3 CodeCoverage fixes.
 Documentation improvements.
 * v1.4.2 Fixed size(250) example in IE8.